threesisterss/three-sisters/content/products/eid-mubarak-cake-topper.md

 Size: 7in x 7in including stick

-Due to nature of this material , grain and colour may vary slightly.
+Due to nature of this material, grain and colour may vary slightly.